-The Ashley Law Firm, specializes in NYC police brutality.
+The Ashley Law Firm specializes in NYC police brutality cases.
 Mitchel Ashley will fight for your dignity and will hold the police and the City of New York accountable for injuries or death and for any wrongful arrest.
 He will work for you to be fairly compensated for everything involved in this ordeal including medical expenses, pain and suffering and lost wages.

 If you need a police brutality lawyer in New York City,

 call (212) 513-1300 today for a free consultation.